 Paul and Valerie Rose of Tulsa were married in 1987 and have six children ranging from 26 to 14.
 They have homeschooled four of their children through high school and are currently completing high school with their two youngest.
 Over the years, they have used a variety of techniques, curriculums and coops for a rich and rewarding experience and have met many wonderful friends in the home-school community along the way.
 In addition to running a generous and hospitable home, Valerie is a Support Manager and Downtown Campus Director for Classical Conversations.
 Paul owns his own architecture and engineering firm where he practices as an architectural and structural engineer.
 They have been members of First United Methodist Tulsa since they were married, but like to visit other churches to worship with friends, too.
 They both have been big supporters of the Tulsa OCHEC Convention and want to see the home-school community grow and strengthen in their corner of the state.
 The Roses are known for large family-oriented gatherings at their midtown home with a warm fire to gather around, good food, fun games, and interesting conversations into the late hours.
 “Our home-school adventure has blessed us with children who have a wide variety of interests, gifts, and passions and kept us all close as a family.”

 Ron and Betty Smith of Duncan have been homeschooling since 1985.
-They have four children, ages 16-23.
-The Smiths are currently in the process of adopting a baby, so they will look forward to another 18 years of homeschooling.
-Ron and Betty have been married 30 years.
+They have three adult children, and have adopted three young chldren, so they can look forward to another 18 years of homeschooling.
+Ron and Betty have been married since 1978.
 For their anniversary, they bought a plaque that said, "Grow old along with me.
 The best is yet to be."
 The Smiths publish books written by Betty and her sister, Susan Mortimer, through their company, Eagle's Wings Educational Materials.
 They enjoy opportunities to be involved in short-term mission work around the world.

 Dan and Dana Wilson of Edmond have been married since 1990, and homeschooling since 1998.
 They are the parents of five children, two of whom have disabilities, and foster parents to babies and toddlers appointed to their care for a season.
 The Wilsons are active in their local Classical Conversations community and enjoy classically educating their children and re-educating themselves as they learn and apply the tools of learning.
 Dan is Chief Executive Officer at ClearSight Center in Oklahoma City, and Dana is a parent mentor with Oklahoma Family Network, Oklahoma’s non-profit Parent-to-Parent mentorship and referral network, empowering families who are raising children with special health care or disability needs.

-Robin and Julie Zwirtz of Oklahoma City have been married for 20 years and have eight children, six boys and two girls, ranging in age from 17 years to 1 year.
-They have been homeschooling nearly 14 years.
+Robin and Julie Zwirtz of Oklahoma City have been married for over 20 years and have eight children, six boys and two girls, ranging in age from 4 to 20 years old.
+They have been homeschooling over 15 years and have graduated 2.
 Robin owns BirdDog Software, a software development company located in Oklahoma City.
-Their eldest son, Xavier, is enjoying an apprenticeship education under his father's tutelage, while the rest of the children are continuing their basic education under their mother's supervision.
-Robin and Julie are entering their fifth year as leaders of LIGHT, a south-Oklahoma City homeschool support group.
+Their eldest son, Xavier, is working full time as a software developer, the older boys are enjoying an apprenticeship education under their father's tutelage, while the rest of the children are continuing their basic education under their mother's supervision.
+Robin and Julie have been leaders of LIGHT for over 7 years, a south-Oklahoma City homeschool support group.
 Robin is an Elder at Berean Family Fellowship, a family-integrated church in south OKC.
 Affectionately dubbed The Flying Zwirtz' by a family member, they enjoy the general circus like atmosphere of their busy household.
-Between the marathon gaming sessions, tree-climbing, fort-building, lego masterpieces and the continuous flow of art-work, there is truly never a dull moment "under the big top."
+Between robotics, the marathon gaming sessions, tree-climbing, fort-building, lego masterpieces and the continuous flow of art-work, there is truly never a dull moment "under the big top."